Calculate Electronic Band Gap with GW Approximation¶

-What sets the present tutorial apart from the other tutorial on band gap calculations is the employment of the "GW Approximation", which is reviewed in the subsequent paragraph.
-This method is more compute-intensive, however similarly to the HSE method it yields more accurate results closer to experimental values, thus rectifying the tendency of the GGA to underestimate the size of the band gap.
+What sets the present tutorial apart from the other tutorial on band gap calculations is the employment of the "GW Approximation", which is reviewed in this part of the documentation.
+This method is significantly slower than the conventional approach for computing electronic band gaps, however similarly to the HSE method it yields more accurate electronic band structure results which are closer to experimental values, thus rectifying the tendency of the GGA to underestimate the size of the band gap.
 More information on this approximation, together with a demonstration of its application and results on a sample set of materials, can be found in Ref.
 1.

 Workflows performing GW calculations follow a three-step procedure:

 The first subworkflow step in the overall GW Workflow is a standard self-consistent field (scf) total ground state energy calculation, providing the ensuing steps of the workflow with the wavefunctions of the material structure under investigation (GW calculations always require a one-electron basis set).

 A significant number of empty bands is required for GW calculations, such that it is typically better to perform the calculations in two steps, as two separate subworkflows: first the above-mentioned standard ground-state SCF calculation with only a few unoccupied orbitals, and secondly a calculation over a large number of unoccupied orbitals (bands), by setting the

 NBANDS VASP tag to a large value.

 The actual GW calculation is done in this final subworkflow step.
 Here different GW flavors are possible and are selected with the